tlyi/CIVIL-459-Project/README.md

 ## Project Description
 This project is part of EPFL's "Deep Learning for Autonomous Vehicles" course.
 This year, the final goal of the course is to build the main computer vision components of an autonomous vehicle.
-This project aims to contribute to one small but important module of this big system, 3D lane detection.we are inspired by the idea of [OpenPifPaf](https://openpifpaf.github.io/intro.html), which achieves human pose-estimation by detecting and associating spatial-temporal human joint keypoints.
+This project aims to contribute to one small but important module of this big system, 3D lane detection.
+We are inspired by the idea of [OpenPifPaf](https://openpifpaf.github.io/intro.html), which achieves human pose-estimation by detecting and associating spatial-temporal human joint keypoints.

 We see the potential in using the same concept to simplify the task of detecting and regressing potentially hundreds or even thousands of pixel points of road lane to just a few key points and connect them to form an estimate of a lane.
 We hope that this opens up hope for a new framework that can significantly reduce the time required for lane detection.